mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 * If you want to use a single "create" task to ingest all the parents and children at the same time, for each compound item, the parent CSV record must come before the records for the children/pages.
 * If you would rather use multiple "create" tasks, you can create all your collections first, then, in subsequent "create" tasks, use their respective node IDs in the `field_member_of` CSV column for their members.
 If you use a separate "create" task to create members of a single collection, you can define the value of `field_member_of` in a [CSV field template](/islandora_workbench_docs/field_templates/).
-* If you are ingesting a large set of books, you can ingest the book-level items first, then use their node IDs in a separate CSV for the pages of all books (each using their parent book nodes node ID in their `field_member_of` column).
+* If you are ingesting a large set of books, you can ingest the book-level items first, then use their node IDs in a separate CSV for the pages of all books (each using their parent book node's node ID in their `field_member_of` column).
 Or, you could run a separate "create" task for each book, and use a CSV field template containing a `field_member_of` entry containing the book item's node ID.
 * For newspapers, you could create the top-level newspaper first, then use its node ID in a subsequent "create" task for both newspaper issues and pages.
 In this task, the `field_member_of` column in rows for newspaper issues would contain the newspaper's node ID, but the rows for newspaper pages would have a blank `field_member_of` and a `parent_id` using the parent issue's `id` value.

 ### Using a secondary task